 CO1 Remember the different organ system of the human body.
-CO2 Understand the anatomical position and structure of different organ K5 CO2 system in human. to I CO3 Apply the knowledge gained on anatomy and function of human ٠.
-COS organ system in the healthcare.
-M M CO4 Analyze the role of each organ system for the normal healthy life.
-CO5 Evaluate the physiological function and mechanisms of the organs of CO3 all the systems.
+CO2 Understand the anatomical position and structure of different organ K5 CO2 system in human. to K CO3 Apply the knowledge gained on anatomy and function of human organ · .
+COS system in the healthcare.
+K CO4 Analyze the role of each organ system for the normal healthy life.
+CO5 Evaluate the physiological function and mechanisms of the organs of all COS the systems.